mesosphere-backup/oscon-smack-stack/lab2-deploy-smack-technologies.md

 # Lab 2: Install SMACK Technologies

-In this lab you will install three certified packages from the DC/OS catalog that will be part of your SMACK Stack:
+In this lab you will install three of the SMACK Stack technoloiges, which are certified packages in the DC/OS catalog:

 1. Cassandra
 2. Kafka